 Fancy Feast cat food has never been recalled, but other Purina brands have been recalled multiple times.
 Click here to read our full Purina review and to learn more about the company’s recall history.

-What Kinds Of Cat Food Does Fancy Feast Offer?
+What Kinds of Cat Food Does Fancy Feast Offer?

 Fancy Feast includes over 100 recipes, including patés, broths, morsels in gravy, and two varieties of dry cat food.
 Here’s a summary of what Fancy Feast has to offer: